 After WWII was over, the intersection of 30th and Ames came into its maturity as an important commercial center in Omaha.
 Many businesses re-invested, including the Commercial Federal, which built a grand new building on the northeast corner, and Koborg’s gas station, which rebuilt their building on the southeast corner.
 The North Side Bank was built at North 31st and Ames in the early 1950s, and was joined by the new Phil’s Foodway building that same decade.

-Other businesses in the area at this point included the Koffee Shop, Gatchell’s Hardward, a shoe repair store and more.
+Other businesses in the area at this point included the Koffee Shop, Gatchell Hardward, a shoe repair store and more.
 In the late 1940s and early 1950s, a man would park his push cart on the corner and sell tamales for a dime.
 Hested’s Dime Store and the Kenwood Bakery were quintessential businesses at 30th and Ames.
-Kenwood Drug Store on North 30th had a soda fountain that many people remember, and the Kenwood Farm Supply and Feed Store was an iconic landmark into the early 2000s when it finally closed.
+Kenwood Drug Store on North 30th had a soda fountain that many people remember, and the Kenwood Farm Supply and Feed Store was a longtime institution that was open from the 1920s through the 2000s.
+From 1942 through 1977, the Kenwood Pastry Shop sat along this strip too, teasing generations of children and feeding families breads, desserts and more.

 The Beacon Theatre’s popcorn and baby room offer fond memories to some older people.
 The Beacon Theatre was opened on the corner of North 29th and Ames in the 1920s.
 In the 1950s, the Beacon was renovated.
 Owners added a remarkable tall lighthouse out front with a working beacon, and splashed the inside with a nautical theme.
 It closed permanently in 1966.